hartsfieldt/buyandsell-backend/README.md

-Read Me Template

-# SQL Challenge: Employee Tracker
+# Object-Relational Mapping (ORM) Challenge: E-commerce Back End

 <img src="./assets/img/" alt="screenshot of employee database" height="300px"/>

 ## Purpose

-A application where a user can write and save notes that need to be completed.
+As a manager at an internet retail company
+I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

 ## Requirements

-Note-taking application
--WHEN I open the Note Taker then I am presented with a landing page with a link to a notes page

-- WHEN I click on the link to the notes page then I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
-- WHEN I enter a new note title and the note’s text then a Save icon appears in the navigation at the top of the page
-- WHEN I click on the Save icon then the new note I have entered is saved and appears in the left-hand column with the other existing notes
-- WHEN I click on an existing note in the list in the left-hand column then that note appears in the right-hand column
-- WHEN I click on the Write icon in the navigation at the top of the page then I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
+GIVEN a functional Express.js API
+WHEN I add my database name, MySQL username, and MySQL password to an environment variable file THEN I am able to connect to a database using Sequelize WHEN I enter schema and seed commands
+THEN a development database is created and is seeded with test data WHEN I enter the command to invoke the application THEN my server is started and the Sequelize models are synced to the MySQL database WHEN I open API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database

 ## Screencastify